Series: Understanding Auction Financials

 Although the deposit is required to be an on-hand asset (i.e. cash), it is often possible for the remainder of the purchase price to be funded from other asset types.
 Options may vary from various lines of credit to loans.
-You can learn more about some of these options here (insert link here).

 While financing options may be available, it is important for buyers to understand that they need to perform their due diligence before participating in an auction or engaging in a contract of sale.
 Although auctions are a lucrative method of acquiring real estate, traditional forms of financing may not be available or suitable for every purchase.
-While sellers sell properties for a variety of reasons and there isn’t one standard rule of thumb that can be applied to all auction sales, it isn’t uncommon for auction sales to not qualify for conventional forms of financing due to different constraints – time, access, etc. You can learn more about some of those constraints here (insert link here).
+While sellers sell properties for a variety of reasons and there isn’t one standard rule of thumb that can be applied to all auction sales, it isn’t uncommon for auction sales to not qualify for conventional forms of financing due to different constraints – time, access, etc.

 If you are financing a purchase, it is prudent to get pre-approved before submitting a legally binding bid or engaging in a contract of sale.
 Let your lender know that you are thinking about purchasing a property at public auction in as-is condition.
 In most scenarios, the auctioneer will not request a pre-approval letter because the contract of sale will not usually include a financing contingency.
 However, it is wise for you, the buyer, to know where you stand with a loan before taking any auction that may bind you to the acquisition of a property.
 As a friendly reminder, please remember that the underwriting of any loan is subject to your their underwriter’s guidelines.
 If there is a hiccup that may stall your loan’s final approval, you will want to have a backup plan.